mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

 Compatability
 Python 3.6+ is required.

-# Machine Learning Model Building into The Google Colab
+# Machine Learning Model Building Into The Google Colab

 We are going to build model and deploy the machine learning model into the Google Colab.